 (Example: "2011-009T12:00:00.000Z"; here, ddd corresponds to the day of year.)
 With the exception of IMAGE_NUMBER and PRODUCT_ID, all of these time keywords reflect the full spacecraft clock resolution of one subRTI, or 1/256th of a second (approximately 4 msec).
 When the shutter is inhibited (i.e. SHUTTER_STATE_ID = "DISABLED"), the IMAGE_MID_TIME = START_TIME = STOP_TIME, and all three represent the start of the exposure window during the prepare cycle of the image.
-In the case of simultaneous NAC and WAC imaging (BOTSIM) the time of shutter close will be identical for both cameras, and thus also the IMAGE_TIME, IMAGE_NUMBER, remain unique due to the "N" or "W" prefix.
+In the case of simultaneous NAC and WAC imaging (BOTSIM) the time of shutter close will be identical for both cameras, and thus also the IMAGE_TIME, IMAGE_NUMBER, SPACECRAFT_CLOCK_STOP_COUNT, and STOP_TIME.
+The PRODUCT_ID, however, will remain unique due to the "N" or "W" prefix.